 Foreign companies can hire employees in the Netherlands without being officially registered in the country, although they may be required to register with the Dutch tax authorities if Dutch social security contributions are due.

 Under certain circumstances, a foreign company may be required to register with the Dutch tax authorities, or may do so voluntarily, as a withholding agent.
 Registration is mandatory if a foreign company has a permanent establishment (PE) in the Netherlands.
 A PE is defined as a fixed place of business in the Netherlands through which the business of an enterprise is wholly or partly carried on.
-In principle, if a Dutch employee of a foreign company acts on behalf of that company, is authorised to conclude contracts in the Netherlands in the name of the foreign company and habitually exercises that right, then the foreign company is deemed to have a PE with respect to any activities undertaken by that person (permanent representative).
+In principle, if a Dutch employee of a foreign company acts on behalf of that company, or is authorised to conclude contracts in the Netherlands in the name of the foreign company and habitually exercises that right, then the foreign company is deemed to have a PE with respect to any activities undertaken by that person (permanent representative).
 Furthermore, a PE is deemed to exist if the foreign company makes employees available on the Dutch labour market or if the employee works on or above the Dutch part of the continental shelf for a consecutive period of at least 30 days.

 If employees are hired through an agency or another third party, no registration will be required, provided that the agency or third party qualifies as an employer or a withholding agent.

 A foreign company can engage an independent contractor without being officially registered, although it should be carefully checked whether the tax authorities consider that relationship to be a de facto employment relationship.
 If an employment relationship is deemed to exist, that will result in a withholding obligation for the foreign company (see above).
-A company is required to determine itself whether it has a withholding obligation for wage tax and social security contributions in relation to independent contractors.
+A company is required to determine itself whether it has a withholding obligation for income tax and social security contributions in relation to independent contractors.
 However, the Dutch tax authorities will enforce the current policy regarding the use of independent contractors, in principle only in cases involving deliberate fraud or deception, or after having provided directions to the relevant parties that have not been observed.